6wheels/maxalarm-clock/README.md

 ```
 - Use `-` (default pin 9) and `+` (default pin 10) buttons to adjust values

 Time is written to RTC module when returning to mode 0.
+Seconds are also reset to 0 when going back to mode 0.

+### Adjust brightness
+Use `-` (default pin 9) and `+` (default pin 10) buttons to adjust brightness of the clock display.

 ## Librairies
 If you don't use PlatformIO, here are the librairies used in this project: